saugstauberr/ToolScope-for-EuroScope/README.md

 And the best thing: **It's super easy to use!** 👌

 - ⚙️ install a new AIRAC or update an existing one
+- 🌐 automatic update detector: never check for updates yourself again
-- 📃 AIRAC Manager (manage all installed packages or uninstall them)
+- 📃 AIRAC Manager (update, manage all installed packages or uninstall them)
 - 🔄️ automatic file download and extraction
 - ⌨️ never type in your credentials and hoppie code again manually
 - ⬇️ drop-down menu for selecting your favourite package